 1201.10 Flood Boundary and Floodway Map.
 (FLOODWAY) is an official map of the community, on which the Federal Emergency Management Agency has delineated the "Regulatory Floodway".
-This map should not be used to determine the correct flood hazard zone or base flood elevation, the Flood
+This map zoning ordinance 2005 should not be used to determine the correct flood hazard zone or base flood elevation, the Flood Insurance Rate Map (FIRM) will be used to make determination of flood hazard zones and base flood elevations.